lzbbest/Rhythmic-Component-Analysis-Tool/README.txt

 mainwindow.ui is for designing layout of the interface.

-We mainly use Anaconda (Python version 2.7.13) as the distribution for the reconstruction of algorithms and mathematical models.
+We mainly use Anaconda (Python version 2.7.13) which is a cross platform programming language as the distribution for the reconstruction of algorithms and mathematical models.

 Os, Sys, Numpy, Scipy, Pandas, Matplotlib, PyQt4, Shutil and Pyinstaller are the required Python packages.

-These corresponding version of third-party packages are needed to be installed before running code.
+If you would like to run or improve source code in Windows/Linux/Mac environment, these corresponding version of the third party packages are needed to be installed.

+The released version(RCAT_WIN.zip) integrates the Python development environment so that get out of the specific version of Python.
+And it runs successfully after three generations operating system: windows10, windows8 and windows7.

 Parameters: